mmb-carb/ESTA_Documentation/docs/BASIC_INTRO.md

 > Emissions Spatial and Temporal Allocator

-The purpose of this document is give a clear understanding of what ESTA is, and what it does.
-This is not meant as a guide to how to run ESTA; you will find that in the [User Guide](USERS_GUIDE.md).
+This document explains what ESTA is, and what it does.
+This is not meant as a guide to using ESTA; you will find that in the [User Guide](USERS_GUIDE.md).

 ## Introduction

 The ESTA (Emissions Spatial and Temporal Allocator) model applies spatial and temporal surrogates to emissions to create top-down emission inventory files.
 The model is very general and can apply spatial and/or temporal surrogates to any kind of emissions file.
 However, ESTA was originally developed with the goal of gridding on-road emissions as a replacement for the DTIM model.
-Currently, the only default cases released with the ESTA model are for running on-road inventories.
+Currently, the only example cases released with the ESTA model are for running on-road inventories.

 ## How It Works